jcfain/Voxta.TCode/README.md

 * This will reply in chat if you dont say anything within this timeout in milliseconds "AutoReplyDelay": 300000

-If not installed, Install dotnet v9 then simply run RUN.bat OR use `dotnet run` and the app should start.
+If not installed, Install dotnet v9 then simply execute RUN.bat OR use `dotnet run` and the app should start.
 It will connect to Voxta sessions on the current machine.